-The indicative mining and rehabilitation schedule and sequence of open cut mining operations will be undertaken in Pits 1, 2, 3, 5, 6, 7 and 8 The indicative three-year mining sequence and rehabilitation sequence involves primarily the rehabilitation of mine waste rock emplacements as they become available within the overburden emplacement area mining domain.
-There are no scheduled decommissioning and/or demolition activities planned for the Mine's major infrastructure in this period.
+The indicative mining and rehabilitation schedule and sequence of open cut mining operations will be undertaken in Pits 1, 2, 3, 5, 6, 7, and 8.
+The indicative three-year mining sequence and rehabilitation sequence involves primarily the rehabilitation of mine waste rock emplacements as they become available within the overburden emplacement area mining domain.
+Pit 3 East Start Point is scheduled to be relocated to Pit 8 North within in this period, being the only major infrastructure change.
 Decommissioning phases will generally involve the relocation of mobile crib huts and other satellite mine infrastructure.
-WCPL completed a rehabilitation risk assessment workshop on 17 February 2022 involving a team of operational, technical, and environmental staff and specialist consultants with knowledge of, and experience in, WCPL rehabilitation planning and implementation Table 5 in the RMP presents a mapping of the WCPL control framework analysis to the RMP risk requirements.
-For the 3 year Plan, it is forecast: 2024 - 82.12ha of Ecosystem Establishment, 120.86ha of Landform Development (FSL), 2025 - 147.89ha of Ecosystem Establishment, 93.25ha of Landform Development (FSL), 2026 - 77.98ha of Ecosystem Establishment, 52.07ha of Landform Development (FSL)
+WCPL completed a revision to the Rehabilitation Management Plan (RMP) rehabilitation risk assessment on 5th March 2025, involving a team of operational, technical, and environmental staff and specialist consultants with knowledge of, and experience in, WCPL rehabilitation planning and implementation.
+Table 5 in the RMP presents a mapping of the WCPL control framework analysis to the RMP risk requirements.
+Actions resulting from the risk assessment will be implemented and/or included into the next update to the RMP.
+For the three-year plan, it is forecast: 82.12ha of Ecosystem Establishment, 120.86ha of Landform Development (FSL).
+2025 -147.89ha of Ecosystem Establishment, 93.25ha of Landform Development (FSL).
+2026 -77.98ha of Ecosystem Establishment, 52.07ha of Landform Development (FSL).